 *DISCLAIMER* These are just GENERAL guidelines – each building is unique.
-Some co-ops may have easier financial requirements, some may have much, much tougher requirements.
+Some co-ops may have easier financial requirements.
+And some may have much, much tougher requirements.
 Meeting the qualifications below does not mean you’re a slam dunk for any co-op you’re interested in.
 But if you do meet the qualifications below, you’re likely to have a decent number of options where co-ops are concerned.
 Always, always have your agent try to find out as much information as he or she can about a building’s financial requirements before you consider putting in an offer on a co-op.

 So with that in mind…

 As discussed in a previous post, a co-op’s board of directors has the ability to determine how much of the purchase price may be financed (usually 70 to 80%, but sometimes less) and to establish minimum financial requirements for prospective buyers in the co-op.
 Requirements can vary widely from building to building, but there are usually three main components – employment and income history, debt to income ratio and post-closing liquidity.

 Generally speaking, the longer and more stable your employment and income history, the better!
 Many boards would like to see a solid employment for about 3 years – meaning you’ve held the same or similar position or you’ve been with a particular company for that amount of time.
 A stable or rising income for that same period of time is also preferred.

 If you’re self-employed or you receive a substantial amount of your compensation in the form of a bonus or commission, then you’ll likely need to show your income history for at least 2 to 3 years (possibly more).